zlig/masters-thesis/README.md

 * Conclusion

 ## Identify Topic
-Possible subjects or topics to be identified
+Possible subjects or topics to be identified:
+- SL monitor

 ## Presentation
 * Slides